glamorous-noob/pwn_adventure_3/README.md

 Also, this is the first time I'll be reverse-engineering something that's not a *catch-the-flag* kind of executable.
 So PwnAdventure3 will be a big leap out of my comfort zone in many ways.

+Last but not least, this is purely for training.
+What I'm doing in this project isn't how one would actually hack a video game IRL.
+Using CheatEngine for example is way faster than statically analyzing everything.

 ### *<u>PLEASE BE ADVISED OF THE FOLLOWING:</u>*

 - Here be strong language (maybe, I don't know, I still haven't written anything).
 At your risk and peril.